zapta/greenpak_pogo/README.md

 This pin patter was selected with these goals

 * Small footprint.
-* Non symetric, with only one right way to connect it.
+* Non symetric, with only one 'right way' to connect it.
-* If power from the probe is not used, it can be reduced to 3 pins probe.
+* Rounded dimensions in mm, vs mills.
+Introduced in V02.

 # PCB order